kkihara/cauldron/README.md

 }
 ```

-Finally, from the project dashboard Database > Data, create a called `pages`.
+Finally, from the project dashboard Database > Data, create a collection called `pages`.